 Biophilia.
 Biomimicry.
 Biometrics.
-What do these words have in common other than being hard to pronounce?
-They start with “bio,” which means life, living things.
-In the architecture, design, and building world, biophilia is a science-y word for something we all innately understand – that views of nature, natural materials and shapes and textures that remind us of the natural world outside feel good inside our homes.
+What do these words have in common?
+As you’ve likely spotted right away, they begin with “bio,” meaning life or living things.
+In the architecture, design, and building world, biophilia is a word for something we all innately understand – that views of nature, natural materials, and shapes and textures that remind us of the natural world feel good inside our homes.

-To shed a little bit of light on a concept that’s gaining popularity and relevance as the time we spend indoors increases, we dig into what biophilia is and how anyone can incorporate natural elements as an instant indoor mood booster.
+As we continue to spend the majority of our time indoors, we dig into what biophilic design is and how anyone can incorporate natural elements into the design of their home as an instant indoor mood booster.

 What is biophilia, in simple terms?

-Biophilia, in its simplest terms, means “love of life,” says Jaclyn Whitaker, Senior Vice President of the International WELL Building Institute (IWBI).
+Biophilia, in its simplest terms, means “love of life,” said Jaclyn Whitaker, senior vice president of the International WELL Building Institute (IWBI).
 The IWBI is leading a global movement to transform our buildings and communities in ways that help people thrive.
 People like Whitaker are experts in improving health and human experience through design.

 “The term biophilia was coined in the mid-60s by a psychologist who referred to it as a ‘passionate love of all life.’
-Biophilic design means incorporating natural materials, views, vegetation, or indirect representations of nature like photographs, art or color and pattern into the design of a space to simulate feelings of being outdoors,” Whitaker says.
+Biophilic design means incorporating natural materials, views, vegetation, or indirect representations of nature like photographs, art, or color and pattern into the design of a space to simulate feelings of being outdoors,” Whitaker said.

 What are the benefits of biophilia?

-Humans are hardwired to crave nature, and studies have shown there’s a positive biological response that happens when we come into contact with nature – something that’s been ingrained in us since our earliest days living on the savanna.
+Humans are hardwired to crave nature, and studies have shown there’s a positive biological response that happens when we encounter nature – something that’s been ingrained in us since our earliest days living on the savanna.

-“This response has been mapped onto our brains, that elements of nature will impact both productivity and happiness,” Whitaker says.
+“This response has been mapped onto our brains, that elements of nature will impact both productivity and happiness,” Whitaker said.